 - travel insurance with a minimum value of 30,000 euros;

-- a bank statement which indicates the income for the last 3 months which must suffice for the duration of the stay in Switzerland;
+- a bank statement that indicates the income for the last 3 months which must suffice for the duration of the stay in Switzerland;

 - documents that indicate the reason for relocation (employment contact, an invitation letter from the university, information about the company).

 If you are a citizen of another country and want to immigrate to Switzerland, we can assist you.
-When the time comes, we can help you apply for Switzerland citizenship.
+When the time comes, we can help you apply for a residence permit in Switzerland.

 Economic relations between Switzerland and South Africa